Aquaman084/23BCE1260-SOFTWARE-PROJECT-ARCHITECT_LIVE/README.md

 - PNG files are provided for quick preview.
 - The `.drawio` file is the editable source version of the architecture.
 - The new architecture diagram reflects the final layered client-server design used in Digital Assignment 2.

+---

+## Design Summary
+ArchitectLive utilizes a modular, layered client-server architecture that strictly decouples the interactive React frontend from the Node.js code-generation backend to maintain low coupling.
+By treating the canvas output as an intermediate JSON graph, our backend compiler engine can perform strict topological validation before generating the final Infrastructure-as-Code artifacts.
+This approach ensures high cohesion and allows the system to easily scale or support new programming languages in the future without disrupting the core user interface.